GitAlias/gitalias/doc/git-summary/index.md

 # git summary

-## Show a summary of some typical metrics
+## Show a summary of overview metrics

 Git alias: